amrgamal91/ng-preloadStrategy/README.md

 The Angular provides two built in strategies out of the box. one is PreloadAllModules and other one is NoPreloading

+## usage of preloading strategy
+With PreloadAllModules all the modules are preloaded, which may actually create a bottleneck if the application has large no of modules to be loaded.

+The better way strategy would be

+Eagerly Load the modules required at startup.
+For Example authentication module, core module, shared module etc Preload all frequently used modules, may be after some delay Lazy load remaining modules

 ## Run project
 you can run the project using : npm run start